jcasale/UserRights/README.md

    - Ensure the mode is set to *Update*.
    - Ensure *Delete all member users* is enabled.
    - Ensure *Delete all member groups* is enabled.
-   - Enable item level targeting, add an *LDAP Query* and configure it to pass **only** when the LDAP query does **not** return a value indicating the related directory group was not found (e.g., `DOMAIN\allow-log-on-service-%ComputerName%`).
+   - Enable item-level targeting, add an *LDAP Query*, and configure it to pass **only** when the LDAP query does **not** return a value indicating the related directory group was not found (e.g., `DOMAIN\allow-log-on-service-%ComputerName%`).
 1. Add another group policy preference item using *Local Users and Groups* to create a local security group for the permission being managed (e.g., `allow-log-on-service`).
    - Ensure the mode is set to *Update*.
    - Ensure *Delete all member users* is enabled.
    - Ensure *Delete all member groups* is enabled.
-   - Configure a single member by adding the related directory group using the variable based convention (e.g., `DOMAIN\allow-log-on-service-%ComputerName%`).
+   - Configure a single member by adding the related directory group using the variable-based convention (e.g., `DOMAIN\allow-log-on-service-%ComputerName%`).
-   - Enable item level targeting, add an *LDAP Query* and configure it to pass **only** when the LDAP query **does** return a value indicating the related directory group was found (e.g., `DOMAIN\allow-log-on-service-%ComputerName%`).
+   - Enable item-level targeting, add an *LDAP Query*, and configure it to pass **only** when the LDAP query **does** return a value indicating the related directory group was found (e.g., `DOMAIN\allow-log-on-service-%ComputerName%`).
 1. Enable the group policy *User Right Assignment* for the *SeServiceLogonRight* right:
    - Add any required local users.
    - Add any required local groups.